 Richard Laughton - Chair of Sharing Economy UK and CEO at easyCar

-Fergus Campbell - Head of PR at Gumtree
+Fergus Campbell - Head of Communications at Gumtree

 Natasha Mytton-Mills - Public Policy and Campaign Lead at Airbnb